hughperkins/poc-sparse-feature-maps/README.md

 For making the activations sparse, we can use KL divergence, eg http://ufldl.stanford.edu/wiki/index.php/Autoencoders_and_Sparsity.

 *However this doesn't address how to make the weights sparse*.
-Also, ideally we'd enforce sparseness on a per-plane basis, though, this might encourage the difficulties associated with 0-norms, combinatorial complexity etc.
+Also, ideally we'd enforce sparseness on a per-plane basis, ie, once a plane has a single non-zero value, it doesnt matter how many it has.
+Though, this might encourage the difficulties associated with 0-norms, combinatorial complexity etc.